Social Media Addiction

 - Does he/she use social media so much that it has had a negative impact on his/her job or studies?

-If you answered “yes” to a more than three of these questions, it’s more than likely that the individual in question is at risk for addiction.
+If you answered “yes” to a more than three of these questions, then you may have or be developing a social media addiction.

 As a precaution, that person should engage in a digital detox; a period of time during which someone significantly reduces the time spent or abstains from using electronic devices such a smartphones or computers.
 This can include simple steps, such as turning off sound notifications and only checking social media sites once an hour.
 Other changes can include having periods in the day where there is self-imposed non-screen time, such as during meal times, or leaving the phone in a separate room at night so as not to disturb sleep.
 This allows for a restored focus on social interaction in the physical world and reduces dependency on networking sites.